trentgill/STM32_Cube_F3/Projects/STM32F303ZE-Nucleo/Examples/CRC/CRC_Example/readme.txt

 The calculated CRC code is stored in uwCRCValue variable and compared with the expected one stored in uwExpectedCRCValue variable.

-STM32 Eval board LEDs are used to monitor the example status:
+STM32 board LEDs are used to monitor the example status:
   - LED1 (GREEN) is ON when a correct CRC value is calculated
   - LED3 (RED) is ON when an incorrect CRC value is calculated or when there is an initialization error.